aleksperic/TicTacToe/README.md

-# Wellcome to TicTacToe game
+# Welcome to TicTacToe game
-# Have a fun and enjoj!
+# Have a fun and enjoj !